Natural swimming pools - what are the origins?

-Inspired by the beauty and joy of swimming in mountain lakes, a team of Austrian researchers are credited with launching a movement back in the 1980's that saw chlorinated swimming pools being replaced by natural swimming pools.
+Natural pools were inspired by the beauty and joy of swimming in mountain lakes, a team of Austrian researchers are credited with launching a movement back in the 1980's that saw chlorinated swimming pools being replaced by natural swimming pools and swimming ponds.

 The idea of swimming in a pool that invited nature in rather than shutting it out with chemicals gained popularity rapidly, spreading first to Germany and then throughout Europe.
 Slow at first to take root in North America, natural pools are becoming more common here as well.

 Why choose a natural swimming pool over a chlorinated pool?

 Swimming in a chlorinated pool is refreshing and enjoyable on a hot day, but pales in comparison to the experience of swimming in a natural body of water.
 A swim in a natural pond does not leave you with itchy red eyes, dry skin or wanting a shower, which is common after swimming in chlorinated water.

 In addition to providing a beautiful backyard aesthetic, natural pools have many other advantages, including:

 Mimicking the biodiversity and function of the natural environment, natural swimming ponds have separate zones for swimming and water purification.
 Designs can vary, as well as the recommended sizes and ratios.